jasonappah/wordcounter/README.md

 # wordcounter
 Next.js app to display the word count of given text.
 I probably could've done this in React or just vanilla JS but I wanted to get familiar with Next.js.

-Below this is all that default `create-next-app` stuff.

 Try it out at [wc.jasonaa.me](https://wc.jasonaa.me)!

 ---